 – Getting curious about insects, bodies, and plants in a session

-You can find out more about the one year Wild Therapy training here
+You can find out more about the wider Wild Therapy world here